Torah Friendly Teaching

 |

-The second important concept that we see in the Garden account is God appointing a Redeemer when Adam and Eve transgress God's command not to eat of the tree of knowledge, which brought sin and death into the world.
-A better translation of Genesis 3:15 looks like this - "I will place enmity between thee and the seed of the woman.
-Thou mayest have power to bruise his heal, but he shall have power to crush thy head."
+God's in the Garden We also see two identities referenced in the Creation story.
+In the first chapter of John, we see the Word with God and the Word being God - In the Beginning was the Word and the Word was with God and the Word was God – John 1:1.
+God the Father and the Holy Spirit We can connect God the Father and the Holy Spirit with the first chapter of Genesis.
+In the first sentence, we have a singular Hebrew verb bara and a plural noun elohim, which can be translated as god of gods or even head god or a Most High God.
+Then we can connect this Most High God with the Spirit that is mentioned in verse two.
+Since the physical creation of the world begins in chapter two, we might consider this creation in chapter one as a “spirit” creation.
+God the Son Our second identity, which continues through the rest of the Bible, is referenced in chapter two of Genesis as Yehovah translated as Lord - Genesis 2:4, the same god we see with ancient Israel.
+Yehovah executes the physical creation of the earth – John 1:3.
+Yehovah alludes to the concept of a redeemer when Adam and Eve transgress - Genesis 3:15.
+This second important concept that we see in the Garden account is God appointing a Redeemer when Adam and Eve transgress God's command not to eat of the tree of knowledge, which brought sin and death into the world – Genesis 3:15.
 This verse is set in the context of death and sin.
-Though Adam and Eve transgressed God's command and brought sin and death into the world succumbing to the serpent/Satan temptation and those who follow him to tempt mankind, in the end Yeshua - the seed of the woman - will triumph over death and sin through His Atonement, Death and Resurrection.
-Another concept we see in the Garden narrative is that we see a plurality of Gods in chapter one, which John refers to the Word and God - two identities.
-But then in chapter 2, we see a change to Jehovah God - a single identity.
-And as we will see, this single identity continues to the end of the Bible.
-Moreover, in a covenant context, Jehovah becomes our father.
-The God of Israel As we saw in Chapter 2 of Genesis, the concept of God changed to a single identity in Jehovah God and this same identity is used in the rest of the Torah and Tanach.
-Jehovah God is further portrayed in the Passover account.
+Though Adam and Eve transgressed God's command and brought sin and death into the world succumbing to the serpent/Satan’s temptation, in the end Yeshua - the seed of the woman - will triumph over death and sin through His Atonement, Death and Resurrection.
+The God of Israel As we saw in Chapter 2 of Genesis, Yehovah God – God, the Son - is the god that is referred to in the rest of the Torah and Tanach.
+Yehovah God is further portrayed in the Passover account.
 Anciently, the door threshold was a home altar and it is where the father of the home entered into covenants with the deity that he recognized as god.
-With ancient Israel, this deity was represented by a sacrificed unblemished male lamb, which blood was applied to the door posts of the home, symbolizing Israel's "Savior-God".
-Moreover, through Moses, Jehovah revealed His system of law that would sanctify Israel and prepare them to receive His prescence, which was manifested by clouds by day and a pillar of fire by night - a spiritual salvation.
-Because of Israel's stiff-neckedness, Jehovah did not reveal His sacrifice for all mankind in the Atonement but instead gave Israel the system of animal sacrifice to teach them the relationship between death and sin.
+With ancient Israel, this deity was represented by a sacrificed unblemished male lamb, which blood was applied to the door posts of the home, symbolizing Yehovah as Israel's "Savior-God".
+Moreover, through Moses, Yehovah revealed His system of law that would sanctify Israel and prepare them to receive His presence, which was manifested by clouds by day and a pillar of fire by night - a spiritual salvation.
+Because of Israel's stiff-neckedness, Yehovah did not reveal His sacrifice for all mankind in the Atonement but instead gave Israel the system of animal sacrifice to teach them the relationship between death and sin.
 For animal sacrifice could never adequately atonement for man's transgression, only a human sacrifice could fill that requirement.
-God, the Mortal Messiah In fulfillment of Jehovah's role as Savior for all mankind that we see indicated both in the Garden and to ancient Israel, Jehovah condescended and took on mortality as Yeshua and suffered for the transgressions of Adam and all mankind as a "proxy savior".
+The Atonement is not a revolving door.
+God expects you at some point to rises above your carnal nature and quit sinning.
+God, the Mortal Messiah In fulfillment of Yehovah's role as Savior for all mankind that we see indicated both in the Garden and to ancient Israel, Yehovah took on mortality as Yeshua and suffered for the transgressions of Adam and all mankind as a "proxy savior".
 Yeshua's Atonement, Death and Resurrection reversed the effects of Adam and Eve's transgression, which brought physical and spiritual death to mankind.
 "For as in Adam all die even so in Messiah shall all be made alive."
 1 Cor.
-15:22 As is the pattern of all righteous proxy redeemers like Yeshua and King Hezekiah, who suffer for others transgression unjustly, obtain mercy which then overcomes the demands of justice and who qualify for God's blessings or salvation.
+15:22 As is the pattern of all righteous proxy redeemers like Yeshua and King Hezekiah, who suffer for others transgression unjustly, satisfies the demands of justice, obtains favor/mercy, and who then qualify others for God's blessings or salvation.
 So this sequence looks like this:

 0 Comments